zuri-training/Pro_Team_41_Chunk-File/README.md

 # ChunkIT
--A platform that accepts CSV or JSON large files, and break them into smaller bits.
+- A platform that accepts CSV or JSON large files, and break them into smaller bits.

 > Our Vision
 - [x] Helping clients manage their large file easily.